mhttarunno/Feather-Dash-Fun/README.md

 ## 🛠 Tech Used
 HTML, CSS, JavaScript

-Love mixing code with humor.
+Entertainment in mixing code with humor.
 Enjoy the chaos!